(1,1) non-L-space knots are persistently foliar: The branched surface models

 \textbf{Claim.} There exists an oriented, closed loop $\gamma$ in $N(\mathcal{B})$ that consists of $I$-fibers of $N(\mathcal{B})$ and subarcs in $\partial_h N(\mathcal{B})$, such that \begin{enumerate} \item the direction of the $I$-fibers agree with the co-orientation, \item the loop intersects every component of $\partial_h N(\mathcal{B})$. \end{enumerate}

 \begin{proof}[Proof of the claim] We first notice that, if along $\partial N(\mathcal{B})$ some boundaries and cusps appear alternatively, then we can simply take $I$-fibers of these vertical annuli and connect them by arcs in $\partial_h N(\mathcal{B})$, and the resulting arc will agree with the co-orientation, see Figure~\ref{fig:elim_bdry}.$(a)$.
-In particular, for our branched surface we can take $I$-fibers of $C_w$-$\partial_w$-$C_{\alpha}$-$\partial_z$-$C_z$ and connect them along $\partial_h N(\mathcal{B})$.
-As a result, we get a long arc connecting the two horizontal boundary components that are connected to $C_{\beta}$, and in particular this arc intersects every component of $\partial_h N(\mathcal{B})$.